 Basically, there are two sets of books that I will be giving.
 The first set are the ones that are to be used during the 6 months review.
 (From April to August) while the next set should be used during the “pre-week” review.
 (1st week of August and within September)

 Take note that these are the books I used.
 I am not saying that any of these books are more superior than others.
 For those who want to follow my lead then go ahead.
 But if you find a material that suites you best than use that instead.
 Books are like food, one man’s meat may be another man’s poison.
 There are some books that I like which you may not like.
 You should know how to select a material that suites you best.
-Not doing so is like banging your head over a porcelain tile.

 The books I used is further divided into two, Primary review material and secondary review material.
 Primary review material is what I read from cover to cover while secondary review material is what I only use as reference.
 (If there are some stuff that needs clarification and is not well explained in the primary material I go to the secondary material, but I do not read all stuff in the secondary material, this is just for reference)